FoxoTech/methylprep/docs/faq.md

-# troubleshooting, tips, and FAQs
+# Troubleshooting, Tips, and FAQs

-## loading processed data
+## Loading Processed Data

 If you have a small data set (under 200 samples), and did not use the `batch_size` option: